-- Small increase in bowel movements with a large increase in amount of feces passed indicate the small bowel is involved.
+- Small increase in bowel movements with a large increase in the volume of feces passed indicate the small bowel is involved.

 - Large increase in the frequency of bowel movements and the presence of mucus are indicative of large bowel involvement.

-- X-ray or ultrasound to evaluate the organs and look blockages.
+- X-ray or ultrasound to evaluate the organs and look for blockages.

 - Fecal studies for parasites, cysts, and eggs.